patcadelina/prometheus-wiki/Metric-and-Label-Conventions.md

-The metric and label naming conventions presented in this document are not required for using Prometheus, but can serve as both a style-guide and collection of best practices.
+The metric and label conventions presented in this document are not required for using Prometheus, but can serve as both a style-guide and collection of best practices.
 Individual organizations might want to approach e.g. naming conventions differently.

 ## Metrics